ParadigmFoundation/gov-portal-spec/README.md

 - **Active proposals** should be loaded from `gov.proposals` (either by directly viewing that object, or a call to [`gov.currentProposals()`](#govcurrentproposals--mapproposal)).
   - Be sure to see the [`Proposal` type definition](#proposal) as well, which defines each object in the `gov.proposals` map.
   - Proposals on the main page display several values, which can be loaded (or computed) from each proposal object.
-  - The number ("#12", "#11", etc.) is not directly included in each `gov.proposals` property, but can be displayed based on the index of each (index of the keys).
+  - The titular hex string for each proposal card should be the key for the proposal in the `gov.proposals` object.
+This value is the public key for the listing application, encoded as a hex string.
   - The "new proposal" or "ending soon" badges should be displayed based on the `proposal.acceptUnix` field:
     - If `acceptUnix` is within one day of the current timestamp, "ending soon" should be displayed on the listing.
     - If `acceptUnix` is more than one week in the future, "new proposal" should be displayed on the listing.
     - If `acceptUnix` is less than a week in the future, but more than a day, no badge should be displayed.
-  - The title for a proposal is "Entity `x` wants to become a validator," and the `x` should be replaced with a shortened hex-string of the `proposal.owner` Ethereum address (`0x23ba...d2f`, for example).
+  - The title for a proposal is "`X` wants to become a validator," and the `X` should be replaced with a shortened hex-string of the `proposal.owner` Ethereum address (`0x23ba...d2f`, for example).
+    - Note that this hex string is 20 bytes (an Ethereum address, 42 chars with the "0x" prefix) and the listing key is a 32 byte (66 char with the "0x" prefix) Tendermint public key.
+    - That is to say `proposal.owner` strictly is NOT EQUAL to the key of the object within the mapping.
   - The "Stake size" field should be loaded from `proposal.stakeSize`, and should be converted to units of ether prior to being displayed.
   - The "Daily reward" field should be loaded from `proposal.dailyReward` and should be converted to units of ether period to being displayed.
 Decimals can be truncated after 6-8 significant digits.
   - The "Estimated vote power" field should be loaded from `proposal.power`, which is a decimal number from 0-100 indicating a percentage of network vote power.
 The decimals can be truncated after a few significant digits, based on aesthetics/spacing.
   - The "Proposal ends in:" field must be computed based on the `proposal.acceptUnix` field, which indicates the Unix timestamp at which the proposal is confirmed.
 I recommend constructing a `Date` object from the timestamp, and using its methods to compute days, hours, and minutes.
 Seconds should not be shown, as the timestamp is purely an estimate.
+  - The "View" button should take the user to the detail page for the proposal (detailed in a later section).

 ### Active challenges